 Field-hunting tip

-Look in rhyolitic volcanic rocks, hydrothermal veins country — that is the host setting where weeksite typically forms.
+Look in rhyolitic volcanic rocks, hydrothermal veins country, the host setting where weeksite typically forms.
 If you start seeing fluorite, quartz, chalcedony in float, you are in the right ground.
 Field specimens usually show a radiating globular aggregates, crusts, fan-shaped sprays habit, so train your eye for that shape before scanning the outcrop.